Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Main Results

 Our work also clarifies the computational role of how uncertain kernels change over time.
 Static kernels induce significantly harder optimization problems than resampled kernels, mirroring the corresponding distinction for multi-model MDPs.
 In fact, we note that our results closely align with the separations between NP-hard problems that require history-dependent policies (multi-model MDPs and percentile optimization with static kernels, e.g., \citet{delage2010percentile,steimle2021multi}) and models that can be solved efficiently and for which optimal stationary policies exist (e.g., robust and optimistic MDPs for both static and resampled kernels, see~\citet{wiesemann2013robust,grand2023beyond}).
 It would be interesting to understand if \cref{cond: PE,cond: PO} are ``equivalent'' (in some sense) to the existence of optimal stationary policies.
 We also note that, under the assumptions of Theorem~\ref{th: DP-compatible risk measures} or of Theorem~\ref{th: w1-c0 DP compatible risk measures}, we establish that dynamic programming is valid for policy evaluation (\Cref{cond: PE}) if and only if it is valid for policy optimization (\Cref{cond: PO}).
 This is surprising since \cref{cond: PE} imposes a fixed-point equation for the value functions of all stationary policies, whereas \cref{cond: PO} imposes a fixed-point equation only for the optimal value function. \paragraph{Limitations and assumptions} The translation-invariance and monotonicity assumptions are quite natural when the objective is to maximize returns, and are widely used in the risk measure literature.
-As discussed in Section~\ref{subsec: ambiguous DP}, we could have written \cref{cond: PE,cond: PO} without the restriction to instances with convex support and product structure, but (a) this would actually lead to more restrictive conditions, since the fixed point equations would need to hold for a larger set of instances, and (b) robust MDPs and optimistic MDPs would not satisfy these more restrictive conditions~\citep{wang2023foundation,grand2024tractable}.
+As discussed in Section~\ref{subsec: ambiguous DP}, we could have written \cref{cond: PE,cond: PO} without the restriction to instances with convex support and product structure, but (a) this would actually lead to more restrictive conditions, since the fixed point equations would need to hold for a larger set of instances, and (b) robust MDPs and optimistic MDPs would not satisfy these more restrictive conditions~\cite{wang2023foundation,grand2024tractable}.
 So in a sense, our formulations of dynamic programming as in \cref{cond: PE,cond: PO} are the ``most general formulations" for which we can recover robust and optimistic MDPs.
-Finally, we show in Appendix~\ref{app:two rm} that relaxed versions of \cref{cond: PE,cond: PO}, where the risk measure is allowed to be different in the objective function and the Bellman operators, are equivalent to our formulation of \cref{cond: PE,cond: PO}. \paragraph{Beyond dynamic programming} Our results do not preclude that one can solve the ambiguity-averse MDP problem~\eqref{eq:AMDP} via other types of algorithms than dynamic programming over the set of states.
-In particular, while our results imply that attractive {\em law-invariant} risk criteria (such as \var{} or \cvar{}) do not satisfy dynamic programming for value functions indexed solely by states, it is possible that one could obtain DP equations on {\em augmented} state sets as in risk-averse MDPs~\citep{chow2015risk,hau2023dynamic}.
-Another option would be to drop the law-invariance assumption and take inspiration from nested risk measures~\citep{ruszczynski2010risk} to recover DP equations over the set of states (at the price of less interpretable risk criteria).
-Generalizing the dynamic principles to {\em collections of risk measures} in the same spirit as Bellman closedness in distributional reinforcement learning~\citep{rowland2019statistics} is also an interesting next step.
-Finally, it is worth noting that direct optimization of the objective function~\eqref{eq:AMDP} (e.g., via gradient descent) is possible as soon as one can compute gradient estimates, although the potential absence of optimal {\em stationary} policies may be an issue for practical implementation.
+Finally, we show in Appendix~\ref{app:two rm} that relaxed versions of \cref{cond: PE,cond: PO}, where the risk measure is allowed to be different in the objective function and the Bellman operators, are equivalent to our formulation of \cref{cond: PE,cond: PO}.